Leelu55/Articulus/README.md

 - [ ] IntroSlider show up briefly when opening the app (after initial use)
 - [ ] navigating with Buttons (StartScreen and PlayerScreen) takes way too long
 - [ ] show preview or loading indicator for images while not visible
+- [ ] nextWord is too fast if correct
+- [ ] SelectorButton reaction onPress not instant
 - [x] pressing articleButton between speaking and listening in autoMode doesn't logIn the answer. app continues listening instead of showing next word
 - [x] if no words in lessonWords clicking on start lesson shoudn't generate a new lessonHistory
 - [x] on articleButton pressed, answer is counted, but wordIndex not incremented.
 If pressed again, answer is counted twice, then the wordIndex is incremented.